freedomlayer/offset/CODE_GUIDELINES.md

 you will not be able to debug it.
 Prefer to write simple code that is easy to reason about.

+Normally, a comment inside a function means the function sohuld be split into smaller functions with reasonable names.

+Prefer OOP design principles whenever possible.

 ### Async tips